skamprogiannis/env-script-generator/README.md

 ### 1. Download this repository

-This can be done by cloning the repository:
+This can be done by cloning the repository or downloading the zip and extracting the files.

 `git clone https://github.com/skamprogiannis/env-script-generator.git`
 `cd env-script-generator`

-or downloading the zip and extracting the files.

 ### 2. Run the generator